PriyankaBhatta/Machine-Learning/README.md

 ![Day 2](https://user-images.githubusercontent.com/109200742/211782195-df435c6a-754c-4097-a004-aa9f1eea4455.png)

 🏆 Day 3 - **Linear Regression** : Linear regression is a popular regression learning algorithm that learns a model which is a linear combination of features of the input example.
+Linear model rarely overfits.

 ![image](https://user-images.githubusercontent.com/109200742/211812025-7c29050a-82a3-4bb5-b7b6-ba6c17791577.png)